-- Megan's Law Clearance-These forms are located in the main office.
-Please complete the form and return it to the main office along with a copy of your driver's license. - Influenza vaccination between August 1 and December 1 of each year. - Valid TB skin test-must be the actual skin test.
-The questionnaire is not sufficient. - Measles, Mumps and Rubella vaccination (MMR). - Tdap vaccination (whooping cough)
+- Megan's Law Clearance- Forms are in the main office.
+Please complete the form and return it to the main office with a copy of your driver's license. - Influenza vaccination between August 1 and December 1 of each year. - Valid TB skin test-must is the actual skin test.
+The questionnaire is not sufficient. - Measles, Mumps, and Rubella vaccination (MMR).

-• OC Parent Volunteer and Chaperone Code of Conduct Agreement-This form is located in the main office or in the classroom.
+- Tdap vaccination (whooping cough) - OC Parent Volunteer and Chaperone Code of Conduct Agreement-This form is located in the main office or in the classroom.